 Obfuscating identifying data

-Build scans capture certain identifying information such as the operating system username, hostname and network addresses.
-You may choose to obfuscate this data so that it is not decipherable in build scans when viewed, by registering obfuscation functions as part of the sbt plugin configuration.
+Build Scans capture certain identifying information such as the operating system username, hostname, network addresses, and CPU-intensive process names.
+You may choose to obfuscate this data so that it is not decipherable in Build Scans when viewed, by registering obfuscation functions as part of the sbt plugin configuration.

 The following examples show registering obfuscation functions for the different identifying data.